s910324/ShapeAlignTool/README.md

 * align shape to four border center.
 * align shape to ruler/annotation<b><sup>1<sup></b> (https://github.com/KLayout/klayout/issues/1375)
 * translate shape by ruler
+<b><sup>1<sup></b> if allow align to Ruler is enabled, selected ruler object(s) will be dim as major shape, which overrides the piority of selection order.
+this is due to the klayout currently does not provide selection seq order attribute to rulers. a feature resuest function: https://github.com/KLayout/klayout/issues/1375

 ### Shape snap
 <p align="center">